Vanilla-OS/Vib/docs/articles/en/making-plugin.md

 This is the entry point for plugins that vib calls.
 It returns a string prefixed with `ERROR:` if an error occurs, otherwise it returns the commands generated for the module.

-The `moduleInterface` argument is a json serialised version of the module defined in the recipe.
+The `moduleInterface` argument is a JSON-serialized version of the module defined in the recipe.

-The `recipeInterface` argument is a json serialised version of the entire recipe.
+The `recipeInterface` argument is a JSON-serialized version of the entire recipe.

 example function: